WE SET HIGHER STANDARDS

 Do not touch the piercing

-Removing the jewelry can inflame the wound.
-After the piercing has healed, you can change the jewelry.
-However, the hole should not be without jewelry for longer than it takes you to insert a new one.
+Removing the jewellery can inflame the wound.
+After the piercing has healed, you can change the jewellery.
+However, the hole should not be without jewellery for longer than it takes you to insert a new one.
 The holes close surprisingly quickly, even after they have healed!

 Do not use alcohol or hydrogen peroxide